 Hate / Bias Crimes

 The Wilton Manors Police Department is committed to letting our community know that hate and bias motivated crimes will not be tolerated.
 As such, reporting and investigating these hate crimes is a top priority for our agency.
-Chief Paul O’Connell states, “This Police Department is devoted to making our community a safe place to live, work and raise a family.
-Hate crimes of any type will be aggressively investigated.”
+Chief Gary Blocker states, “Our Police Department remains passionate in our endeavor to promote a safe Island City that one day can be free of hatred and bias.
+Our agency stands ready to eradicate hate through our commitment to aggressively investigate crimes predicated on bias.”

 There are certain definitions and laws that help define hate crimes.
 For the purposes of collecting statistics, the Federal Bureau of Investigation (FBI) has defined a hate crime as a “criminal offense against a person or property motivated in whole or in part by an offender’s bias against a race, religion, disability, sexual orientation, ethnicity, gender, or gender identity.”
 Hate itself is not a crime - and the FBI is mindful of protecting freedom of speech and other civil liberties.
 Federal Laws enacted by Congress providing identification and prosecution of Hate Crimes include: